Waste management in India: Household waste generation and composition

-Solid waste management (SWM) is a major problem for many urban local bodies (ULBs) in India, where urbanization, industrialization, and economic growth have resulted in increased municipal solid waste (MSW) generation per person.
-Effective SWM is a major challenge in cities with high population density.
-Achieving sustainable development within a country experiencing rapid population growth and improvements in living standards is made more difficult in India because it is a diverse country with many different religious groups, cultures, and traditions.

 Despite development in social, economic and environmental areas, SWM systems in India have remained relatively unchanged.
 The informal sector has a key role in extracting value from waste, with approximately 90% of residual waste currently dumped rather than properly landfilled.
 There is an urgent need to move to more sustainable SWM, which requires new management systems and waste management facilities.
 Current SWM systems are inefficient, with waste having a negative impact on public health, the environment, and the economy.
 The Waste Management and Handling Rules in India were introduced by the Ministry of Environment and Forests (MoEF), yet, compliance is variable and limited.